iluwatar/java-design-patterns/bridge/README.md

 enchantedSword.unwield();
 // The sword is wielded.
 // The item spreads bloodlust.
-// The sword is swinged.
+// The sword is swung.
 // The item eats the soul of enemies.
 // The sword is unwielded.
 // Bloodlust slowly disappears.